 Since 2004 we have responded 24 times in the country to various devastating disasters such as storms, typhoons, floods, cyclones, and earthquakes.

 One of the largest disasters we responded to in the Philippines was super typhoon Haiyan – the most powerful storm in 2013 and one of the most powerful typhoons of all time, with wind speeds sustained at more than 150 mph.

 A family in the Philippines that received a ShelterBox tent following the devastating typhoon Haiyan that hit the Philippines in 2013.

 WHY SO MANY DISASTERS?

-Warm ocean waters, low-lying coasts, poverty and geography help explain why the Philippines is so prone to natural disasters.
+Warm ocean waters, low-lying coasts, poverty and geography help explain why the Philippines is so prone to disasters.

 Located just above the equator, the Philippines faces the western Pacific without much else in the way to take the force of storms before they make landfall.
 Those warm, equatorial waters power storms – about 20 typhoons a year.